Cybersecurity Training... Modernized

 ThreatGEN® Red vs. Blue is the first ever cybersecurity training platform to combine gamification, red team vs. blue team mechanics, and performance tracking and analytics, creating the most effective and modernized cybersecurity training method available today.

-ThreatGEN® Red vs. Blue resources
+ThreatGEN® Red vs. Blue Resources

-ThreatGEN® Red vs. Blue Curriculum
+ThreatGEN® Red vs. Blue Curriculums

 Defending Operational Technology (OT) networks and assets requires more than a single solution, and it’s not a just matter of deploying “best practices” and “layered defense” – it’s a combination of proactive and reactive strategies such as vulnerability assessments, network segmentation, system hardening and threat monitoring.
 Most organizations are limited in their ability to deploy even the most basic security controls due to lack of required skills.